webosose/website/content/en/docs/guides/core-topics/architecture/architecture-overview.md

 ### Luna Surface Manager

 Luna Surface Manager (LSM) is a component that works as a graphics and window manager.
 LSM displays graphical elements on the screen, manages the composition of these elements, and performs the event handling for input devices such as keyboard and pointer.
-LSM is also responsible for the management of System UI, such as Home Launcher and Notification.
+LSM is also responsible for the management of System UI, such as App Bar and Notification.
 LSM is implemented using Qt, and System UI is implemented using QML.

 ### uMediaServer